What other names is Pycnogenol known by?

 Pycnogenol is used to slow the aging

-healthy skin, improve athletic endurance, and improve male fertility
+process, maintain healthy skin, improve athletic endurance, and improve male fertility

 Some people use skin creams that contain pycnogenol as "anti-aging